 You can use a banner notification on your website or set automatic emails to be delivered to your customers right after they purchase any product to remind them that there might be some delays; the point is to make sure they get the message in case they missed it on your website.

 Step 6: Forecast your sales and stock

-First, take a look at your Ads expenditure and how many sales those Ads represent for you.
+First, look at your Ads expenditure and how many sales those Ads represent for you.
 Second, analyze the sales made during the previous months and calculate an average daily sales volume.
-For example, you sold 300 items in the last month, take this number and divide it into 30 days; 300/30=10 items, this means your average daily sales volume is 10 items.
-Third, multiply the average daily sales volume for the days your supplier is gonna be off work and then you will know how many items you need to stock to smoothly run your dropshipping business during the holiday.
+For example, if you sold 300 items in the last month, take this number and divide it into 30 days; 300/30=10 items, your average daily sales volume is 10 items.
+Third, multiply the average daily sales volume for the days your supplier is gonna be off work, and then you will know how many items you need to stock to smoothly run your dropshipping business during the holiday.

 Step 7: Confirm supplier’s production capacity and leading times